How the Test will Feel

 When the needle is inserted to draw blood, some people may feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed

 This test is used to screen for syphilis.
 The bacteria that cause syphilis is called Treponema pallidum.

 Your health care provider may order this test if you have signs and symptoms of a sexually transmitted illness (STI).

 Syphilis screening is a routine part of prenatal care during pregnancy.
-Several states also require screening for syphilis prior to obtaining a marriage license.

 This test is similar to the newer rapid plasma reagin (RPR) test.